 While executors can apply for probate or deal with estate administration without any legal advice or assistance, this can cause significant delays, result in costly errors, and could even result in the executor being sued by the inheritors on behalf of the estate.

 As a result, executors often retain a lawyer to assist them with court applications and estate administration and pay the lawyer from the estate.

 If the executor is unsure about what they need to do as an executor or how to apply for probate, they should speak to a wills and estates lawyer.
 This article is intended to be informative and does not replace or constitute legal advice.

+This blog post provides legal information, but is not a substitute for legal advice.
 If you have a question about this topic or another legal matter, contact Naz Khodarahmi for a complimentary consultation.
 You can book a consult through www.macushlaw.ca through our booking system or contact Naz at [email protected] or 604-612-8024.